monobasic/CAS-FEE-NOTES-APP/README.md

 ### Theming
 The front end app has a theme option.
 To add a new theme, just copy one of the included themes in /src/scss/themes/ and tweak the variables and webfonts.
 Basically, a theme consists of webfonts and a styles depending on the provided variables.
-Themes will appear automatically in the app as soon as the SASS files are there and built.
+Themes will be included in the build automatically soon as the SASS files are there.
+You need to add a new option for your theme in the style-switch select (src/templates/home.hbs).

 ## Tests
 There is a small Jasmine test suite included.
 For now, only the Model Class is tested.